xieyuheng/logic-db/README.md

 - practical and simple API

 About Logic Programming :
-- embedded in js -- no extra syntax
+- embedded in js -- minimal extra syntax
-- can be used in browser (client side js)
+- can be used without server -- for simple client web app

 About Database :
 - [todo]